tanjazlender/MicrobiomePrime/README.md

 | **N_detected_exception_samples**     | Number of detected samples that are neither classified as target nor non-target [source (number of detected samples from source/number of all samples from source)]. | Bird unknown (1/7)                                                                             |
 | **Percent_abundance_exceptions_detailed** | The average relative abundance of exception sequences (classified neither as target nor non-target) amplified by the primer pair for each source [source (% abundance, SD)]. | Bird unknown (2.5783) |

-Table 7: Description of column names in the output tables detecting information about detected sequences.
+Table 7: Description of column names in the output tables detecting information about detected sequence IDs.
 The tables can be found in folder path: ‘MicrobiomePrime/out/{Source}/sens{kmer_sensitivity_cutoff}_spec{kmer_specificity_cutoff}/detected_sequences/’.
 | **Column name**          | **Definition**                                                                                      | **Example**                                                                                      |
 |--------------------------|-----------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------|
 | **PP_ID**                | The identifier (name) of a primer pair.                                                             | Anatids101Fw:Anatids117Rv                                                                        |